oomlout/oomlout_oomp_builder/navigation/hardware/bearing/62000_series/62206_size/30_mm_id_62_mm_od_20_mm_depth/part/readme.md

-# Hardware Bearing 62000 Series 62206 Size 30 Mm Id 62 Mm Od 20 Mm Depth
+# Hardware Bearing 62000 Series 62206 Size 30 mm Id 62 mm Od 20 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base